gorgonia/gorgonia.github.io/content/getting-started/_index.md

 running the program should print the result: `4.5`

-youu can run this script on [Katacoda](https://www.katacoda.com/ysaito/courses/gorgonia-tutorials/gorgonia-tutorial-01)
+you can run this script on [Katacoda](https://www.katacoda.com/ysaito/courses/gorgonia-tutorials/gorgonia-tutorial-01)

 For further explanation, please see the [Hello World tutorial](/tutorials/hello-world).